honeydew-sc/honeydew-ng/docs/reference/http-requests.md

 parts with normal JSON notation: `arrays[5]` and `object.properties`.
 However, you must reference the variables slightly differently.
-For all the HD variables up until now, we used the dollar sign `$` say "this is a variable", like this:
+For all the HD variables up until now, we used the dollar sign `$` to say "this is a variable", like this:

     $host = 'https://www.sharecare.com'
     Scenario: hello